fbpx

 Hermes also collaborated with other top brands, such as Apple, to keep themselves in the eyes and minds of wealthy handbag connoisseurs.

-Image of Hermes store for the most expensive bags in the world as of 2022 and 2023
+Image of Hermes store for the most expensive bags in the world as of 2024

 The experts at New Bond Street Pawnbrokers say a normal Birkin bag is an expensive, yet worthwhile investment, whilst a limited edition bag such as this will only continue to increase in value.